 A baby sloth hangs in a tree at the Bosque da Ciência in Manaus, Brazil.
 PHOTO: Michael Dantas/United Nations Foundation

-Biodiversity — that is, the interconnectedness of all forms of life on our planet — is in jeopardy as ecosystems and habitats degrade and disappear.
-On the heels of a landmark global agreement to protect our lands, ocean, and waters, discover what biodiversity really means and what it will take to preserve life on Earth.
+As ecosystems and habitats degrade and disappear worldwide, biodiversity — the interconnectedness of all forms of life on our planet — is in jeopardy.
+In light of a new global agreement to protect our lands, ocean, and waters, explore what biodiversity really means and what it will take to preserve life on Earth.

 From microscopic fungi to mega forests, “biodiversity” is the collective term for the variety of life on Earth in all its forms.
 It is 4.5 billion years of evolution, embodied.

 Biodiversity is responsible for our food, our soil, our water, our weather, even the air we breathe.
 Yet despite being a crucial foundation for our collective future, biodiversity is often lost amid conversations on climate change — until recently.

 In December 2022, leaders from nearly 200 nations adopted a landmark UN agreement to reverse nature’s rapid decline before it’s too late.
 Known as the Kunming-Montreal Global Biodiversity Framework, it calls for protecting 30% of the planet’s land, ocean, and inland waters and includes 23 other targets to help restore and protect ecosystems and endangered species worldwide.